savagerunderscorelex/madlibsgonemad/logs.md

 9:05 PM Edited mad lib 3, finished adding all of the mad lib form inputs

 9:17 PM changed background and form color, linked the script (i guess I never did that???? idk how) and added part of the mad-lib reveal code

+Oct 1
+yay first day of the month

+4:03 PM I added the result blanks into the result paragraph div in mad lib three

+4:13PM Edited Code (changed title in mad lib 2 script)

+4:31 Created all of the 3rd mad lib input variables to the js file